 - Paralysis; and

 Who is Responsible for Swimming Pool Accidents?

 In most swimming pool accident cases, you will be required to establish that the property owner was negligent in the maintenance and use of their property.
-In order to do this you will have to prove:
+To do this you will have to prove: